 1.1.2.
 Sources of information external to the release itself may be added, but the physical release must always be the main source.
-External sources of the information (for example websites, word of mouth, books, etc.) must be declared in the submission notes, explained in the release notes, and be verifiable as far as possible.
+External sources of the information (for example websites, books, etc.) must be declared in the Submission Notes, explained in the Release Notes, and be verifiable as far as possible.
 Unsubstantiated information may be removed or rejected.
 External information should only be entered where it adds to the release information (for example, track names where none are given on the release).
 This is to ensure that only verified real releases are entered, and the data is as close as possible in relation to the physical release.
 Please see the credit section for how to enter credits that are sourced externally.

 1.1.3.a.
 Video: Only video items that have audio as the main focus are allowed, where "audio" is either one or more complete studio recordings OR one or more complete live performance.
 Ask in the Database Forum if you are unsure whether to submit a video or not, especially for borderline cases.

 1.1.3.b.
 MP3, ogg-vorbis, and other file based formats: Discogs only catalogs items that have been released to the general public, either as commercially sold items, or as free give-aways.
 Only entire releases may be submitted, not individual tracks from (for example) an album.
 Due to the relatively recent emergence of digital labels, and the variety of those labels, digital releases may be held under closer scrutiny for inclusion in the Database than items that are replicated on physical media (for example vinyl records and 'pressed' CD's).
 Please follow other users advice, and ask in the Database Forum if you are not sure.
 The guidelines for digital releases may be subject to further change and review.